foundweekends/giter8/README.markdown

 Usage
 -----

-Template repositories must reside on github and must be named with the suffix ".g8".
-For example, the repository [softprops/unfiltered.g8][uft] is a giter8 template.
+Template repositories must reside on github and be named with the suffix ".g8".
+For example, the repo [softprops/unfiltered.g8][uft] is a giter8 template.
 You can apply it from the command line like so:

 [uft]: http://github.com/softprops/unfiltered.g8